matthewtolman/ppool/README.md

 Configuration
 -----

-Configuration can be passed through maps.
+Configuration can be passed through maps or proplists.
+App config files will be setting config for the `ppool` app.
 Configuration is in the following format:

 ```erlang
 -type(resolver(t) :: {env, string()} | % get system environment variable